At the very first beginning, I wanna do a research:

 But does it really help?
 How effective is porch lighting?
 Savvy thieves would probably not be fooled by your outside home lights, and you should also not be fooled by this so-called “expert” home security tip.

-In this post, I’ll just dig a little deeper into this issue – Do outside lights deter burglars in home?
+In this post, I’ll just dig a little deeper into this issue – Do outside lights deter burglars?
 Is it safe to leave lights on all night?
 Should you leave your front or back porch light on at night?

 Simply put, outdoor porch lights may not be as useful as you think to deter crime.

-Burning the bulbs for hours is a common artificial illumination we make use of to protect home from would-be burglars in night time: It could be unsafe to leave lights on all night.
+Burning the bulbs for hours is a common artificial illumination we make use of to protect home from would-be burglars at night: It could be unsafe to leave lights on all night.

 It is hard to admit that, you win nothing, but a false sense of security, and you just console yourself with illusory peace of mind.
 Let me cut right to the chase why outdoor porch lights are helpless in burglary prevention.